Preflight Checklist¶

 Generate the SSH keys, but do not use

-user.
+sudoor therootuser.
 Leave the passphrase empty:ssh-keygen Generating public/private key pair.
 Enter file in which to save the key (/ceph-admin/.ssh/id_rsa): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /ceph-admin/.ssh/id_rsa.
 Your public key has been saved in /ceph-admin/.ssh/id_rsa.pub.

 Copy the key to each Ceph Node, replacing

-with the user name you created with Create a Ceph Deploy User.ssh-copy-id {username}@node1 ssh-copy-id {username}@node2 ssh-copy-id {username}@node3
+{username}with the user name you created with Create a Ceph Deploy User.ssh-copy-id {username}@node1 ssh-copy-id {username}@node2 ssh-copy-id {username}@node3

 (Recommended) Modify the

-with the user name you created:Host node1 Hostname node1 User {username} Host node2 Hostname node2 User {username} Host node3 Hostname node3 User {username}
+~/.ssh/configfile of yourceph-deployadmin node so thatceph-deploycan log in to Ceph nodes as the user you created without requiring you to specify--username {username}each time you executeceph-deploy.
+This has the added benefit of streamliningsshandscpusage.
+Replace{username}with the user name you created:Host node1 Hostname node1 User {username} Host node2 Hostname node2 User {username} Host node3 Hostname node3 User {username}

 Enable Networking On Bootup¶